liam-powers/crop-calendar/README.md

-# Example
+# Crop Calendar
-An example greeter plugin
+A RuneLite plugin for automatically creating Google Calendar events for your farm runs.